M-Mido264/ArticleTask/README.md

 1)-Divided the structure of the app.
 2)-builed models using code first.
 3)-builed user authentication usnig identity.
-4)-building apis with make controllers and resources.(used auto mapper to map between models and resources) 5)-used repository pattern to add and remove articles 6)-used unit of work pattern to save data changes in database.
+4)-builed controllers and resources to builed apis.(used auto mapper to map between models and resources) 5)-used repository pattern to add and remove articles 6)-used unit of work pattern to save data changes in database.
 7)-test apis using postman.